 The Importance Of Blinking

-While blinking may not seem like something you should need to think about, when looking at screens for a prolonged period, we can sometimes blink less regularly than we need to.
-The impact of this on our eyes can be dry, scratchy, or irritated eyes, so while it may seem odd, you should try and get into the habit of blinking regularly while using a screen.
+While blinking may not seem like something you should think about, when looking at screens for a prolonged period, we can sometimes blink less regularly than we need to.
+The impact of this on our eyes can be dry, scratchy, or irritated eyes, so while it may seem odd, you should avoid blinking regularly while using a screen.

 Around 15 times per minute is the average amount to blink, so you could try to be mindful of this target when you’re working.